Gizra/entity_validator/README.md

 );

 ```
-In this case we validate a node article.
+This is a validator for a node article.
 The validator handler,
 *EntityValidatorExampleArticleValidator*, is in the file
 *EntityValidatorExampleArticleValidator.class.php*.

 ## Start validating
-After defining the validator handler we can start and set the method for that:
+After defining the validator handler we can start and set the methods:
 ```php
   /**
    * Overrides EntityValidateBase::getFieldsInfo().